Every product is carefully selected by our editors and experts. If you buy from a link, we may earn a commission. Learn more.

 Best for: Folding and Storage

-Following on from the E25 model, the Segway Ninebot E45 Electric Scooter is the best option for battery life.
+Following on from the E25 model, the is the Segway Ninebot E45 Electric Scooter best option for battery life.
 With a large additional battery pack pre-installed, charging after every trip will be a thing of the past.
 Along with this battery life, the E45 has nine inch tires, with shock absorbers and foam suspension to boot.

 What We Like: Easy folding mechanism.